CosmosContracts/juno-ts/README.md

 ```
 ## Credits

+Built by Cosmology — if you like our tools, please consider delegating to [our validator](https://www.mintscan.io/juno/validators/junovaloper1pr5qgj4jg47lvsnejtfvk78090shvuctgdwdm5)

 Code built with the help of these related projects:

 * [@cosmwasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) for generated CosmWasm contract Typescript classes